momchil-anachkov/blog/content/project/forex-trading-platform/index.md

 The guys had already released the platform, but as with any software product, shipping is just half the battle.
 Once you get that large flow of users, you need a dedicated team to iron out issues, impossible to catch on a smaller testing scale.
 Our team was tasked with handling defect resolution, and in the meantime aligning the code-base with established best practices.

 Taking over a software project from another team is always a challenge as you need to step into the thoughts of the developers, when they were writing the code-base.
 This is also especially true when we're talking about a large-scale project, such as a trading platform.
-Luckily after a couple of introductory weeks filled with onboarding regarding functional requirements, and another couple for getting acquainted with the project architecture, we were confident enough to start making refactoring, and stabilization changes, without too much worry about regressions.
+Luckily we had solid experience with the technology stack used: Node.js, NPM, Grunt along with Angular.js.
+So after a couple of introductory weeks filled with onboarding regarding functional requirements, and another couple for getting acquainted with the project architecture, we were confident enough to start making refactoring, and stabilization changes, without too much worry about regressions.
 We were off to a great start.

 ## Developing an iOS and Android app